Heading 1

 We Get Results for Injured Workers

-Oresky & Associates, pllc has recovered more than $400 million in damages for clients, including those who suffered a work-related injury:
+Oresky & Associates, PLLC has recovered more than $500 million in damages for clients, including those who suffered a work-related injury:

-• $18 million judgement for an undocumented construction worker injured after a scaffolding fall
+• $18 million judgment for an undocumented construction worker injured after a scaffolding fall.

-If you are injured at work, the Occupational Safety and Health Administration (OSHA) recommends that you:
+If you are injured at work, make sure that you:

-• Keep all documents – Keep copies of your medical bills, accident report, and other related documents.
+• Keep all documents: Keep copies of your medical bills, accident reports, and other related documents.

-• File a claim with workers’ compensation – Most workers in New York State are protected by workers’ compensation that can pay for medical treatment and other expenses when you are injured on the job.
+• File a claim with workers’ compensation: Most workers in New York State are protected by workers’ compensation, which can pay for medical treatment and other expenses when you are injured on the job.

-You might also want to speak with an attorney who can help you understand your legal rights.
-Oresky & Associates, pllc has helped thousands of injured New Yorkers recover damages after a work-related injury.
+You might also want to speak with a personal injury attorney who can help you understand your legal rights regarding third-party claims.
+Oresky & Associates, PLLC has helped thousands of injured New Yorkers recover damages after work-related injuries.

 What Is OSHA and How Does It Protect Me?

-Established in 1970, the Occupational Safety and Health Administration (OSHA) is a federal agency under the United States Department of Labor.
-OSHA’s mission is to make sure that American workers have a safe place to work through training, education, outreach, and enforcement.
+The Occupational Safety and Health Administration (OSHA) is a federal agency under the United States Department of Labor.
+OSHA’s mission is to ensure American workers have a safe place to work.

 • Your right to protection from toxic substances.